Inauguration

 In the early 1960’s the Roman Catholic Church in America appeared, on the surface at least, to be a rocklike center in the lives of millions.
 Since then, it has undergone profound change: millions of Roman Catholics have been torn from familiar moorings.

 In the practice of Catholic social principles, there has been a shift toward stronger advocacy for the poor, bolder initiatives on behalf of human rights and grass roots involvement in Church-backed economic and political causes.
-Witness the interest in the Bishops’ Pastoral Letter on War and Peace
+Witness the interest in the Bishops’ Pastoral Letter on War and Peace.

 In theology and liturgy, uniformity has given way to pluralism, dialogue among the different churches and synagogues has replaced diatribe, dissent is now heard and diversity continues to mark the Church of the 1980’s.
 The laity are asking for and assuming more roles; women in particular are calling for a larger role in Church ministries.